The Most Outstanding Tour Through the Panama Canal for 2023

 Don´t miss out on the chance to navigate the waters of the Panama Canal.
 We now offer a new way to experience the Panama Canal.
 From its epicenter to its aquatic source.

 Alternative Transit or Alternative Tour Through the Panama Canal.
-This tour is designed specially for those visitors who for whatever motive are not able to join our partial or complete transit tours.
-Traveling the Panama Canal, we will navigate alongside huge ships and ocean going vessels all while sailing the vibrant tropical Rainforest habitat that surrounds the Canal.
+This tour is designed especially for those visitors who for whatever motive are not able to join our partial or complete transit tours.
+Traveling the Panama Canal, we will navigate alongside huge ships and ocean-going vessels all while sailing the vibrant tropical Rainforest habitat that surrounds the Canal.
 Our journey will take you through the major part of the Canal.

 This impressive Alternative Transit tour is divided into 3 phases.